-The University of Maryland announced Steve Aird as the fourth head coach in volleyball program history on January 29, 2014.
-Just one month removed from helping Penn State to its sixth national title, Aird was chosen to lead the Terrapins into a new era as they joined the Big Ten in the fall of 2014.
+In just three seasons in College Park, head coach Steve Aird has begun a transformation for the Terps.
+A two-time NCAA Championship-winning assistant at Penn State, University of Maryland announced Aird as the fourth head coach in volleyball program history in January 2014 to lead the Terrapins into a new era as they joined the Big Ten Conference.

 In his first season with the Terps, Aird led Maryland to a 6-0 start, the program's best since 2005.
 As he helped guide his team through the Terps' most difficult schedule, and their first in the Big Ten, Aird also increased support and interest through the community.
 In 2014, Maryland averaged 1,539 fans per match in College Park, a dramatic increase from the 336 average the season before.
 In Aird's first season, the Terps set four of the top-10 attendance records in Maryland history, including the No. 1 attendance record (4,522 vs. Penn State, Oct.
 23).